Last Updated on August 16, 2023 by Janine

 Windshield Washers

-You may notice that at some stoplights there are people who will run out and wash car windshields during red lights.
 They will expect tips.
-If you don’t want to tip them, or don’t have any change, just wave your hand letting them know that you’re not interested.
+If you don’t want to tip them or don’t have any change, just wave your hand letting them know that you’re not interested.
 Sometimes they will insist and wash your windshield anyway.

-If you have a dirty windshield this service can come in handy!
+If you have a dirty windshield, this service can come in handy!
 If you opt for it, it’s standard to tip 5 to 10 pesos.

 Street Performers